Twin Falls, ID Author Publishes Children's Book

 About the Author

 Ariane Hickenbaucker has always loved children, raising four of her own.
 She also raised a granddaughter, introducing her to the theater and making her costumes as she performed in a play every three months.
-She enjoys going to the theater and seeing the live plays in small community theaters as well as the more extravagant productions.
-While writing, the author is in the character's life.
-It puts you in another place, and while being in the character's mind, it takes you out of the realm of what's going on in your life.
+Hickenbaucker was able to have her granddaughter take piano lessons.
+She enjoys going to the theater and seeing live plays in small community theaters as well as the more extravagant productions.
+Hickenbaucker loves writing because it gives an opportunity to write and see what is in the character's mind.
+It puts you in another place and while being in this character's mind, it takes you into the life of the character you're writing about.

-Author has also written The Story of Mr. Tallue and Mr. Tallue's Fishing-Camping Trip.
-Both are now available for purchase.
+Author has also released Mr. Tallue's Fishing-Camping Trip and Mr. Tallue Saves The Animal Shelter.

 Contact Information